Stochastic parrotology

 Figure 1: Go on, buy the sticker

-There is some kind of thought-experiment fight triggered by the pre-training heavy life-cycle of LLMs.
-This had led to two different families of vibes about artificial intelligence.
-On one side, we have the Stochastic Parrots thesis: the idea that no matter how fluent a model becomes, it is fundamentally just mimicking the statistical properties of its training data—a “blurry JPEG” of the web, forever trapped in the Chinese Room of syntax without semantics.
+There’s a thought-experiment fight triggered by the pre-training-heavy life-cycle of LLMs.
+This has led to two different families of vibes about artificial intelligence.
+On one side, we have the Stochastic Parrots thesis: the idea that no matter how fluent a model becomes, it’s fundamentally just mimicking the statistical properties of its training data—a “blurry JPEG” of the web, forever trapped in the Chinese Room of syntax without semantics.
 On the other side is the growing empirical reality of models that seem to reason, code, and strategize in ways that defy simple statistical explanation.

-We could formalise this and make it precise, and possibly resolve the thesis (several theses) that are wrapped up here.
-If we did so, it would please me to call field of inquiry Stochastic Parrotology: the rigorous study of what can (and cannot) be learned from pre-training on observational data alone.
+We could formalize this, make it precise, and possibly resolve the theses wrapped up here.
+If we did so, it would please me to call the field of inquiry Stochastic Parrotology: the rigorous study of what can (and cannot) be learned from pre-training on observational data alone.

 Recent history of the debate: As Emily Bender and Timnit Gebru argued in their seminal paper (Bender et al. 2021), without communicative intent or grounding in the physical world, these models may be nothing more than haphazard stitchers of linguistic form—parrots that don’t know what they are saying.
 This echoes John Searle’s famous “Chinese Room” argument: manipulating symbols correctly is not the same as understanding them.

 Jacob Browning and Yann LeCun reinforce this in AI And The Limits Of Language, arguing that language is a low-bandwidth, lossy compression of human experience.
-In their view, “shallow understanding” is the ceiling for any system trained on text alone because it lacks the non-linguistic “know-how” the muscle memory of navigating physical reality—that grounds human intelligence.
-To them, an LLM is a mirror: it reflects our depth back at us, but is itself only a centimeter thick.
+In their view, “shallow understanding” is the ceiling for any system trained on text alone because it lacks the non-linguistic “know-how”—the muscle memory of navigating physical reality—that grounds human intelligence.
+To them, an LLM is a mirror: it reflects our depth back at us, but is itself only a centimetre thick.

 But there is a counter-current suggesting that “parroting” the structure of language might force a model to learn the structure of the world.
 In Blurry JPEG or Frozen Concentrate, Lance Fortnow (riffing on Ted Chiang) suggests that what these models are doing is approximating the Kolmogorov Structure Function—finding the smallest program that could generate the set of all possible human articles.
 If the most efficient way to compress the data of the world is to learn the rules of the world, then “mere prediction” becomes a path to understanding.